Responsible Supply Chain

 In fiscal 2008, the Konica Minolta Group established the Konica Minolta Procurement Policy as a policy covering procurement activities overall in order to promote initiatives related to fair procurement.
 The basic stance of the policy is based on the key words, “open,” “fair,” “global,” “compliance,” and “ecology.”
 The policy also clarifies requests to suppliers.

 Building on this policy, the Group established the Konica Minolta Code of Conduct for Suppliers based on the exact text of the EICC* Code of Conduct when Konica Minolta joined the EICC in fiscal 2013, and the Group has defined the scope and standards for supplier initiatives.
 In addition, in fiscal 2014, the Group established the Konica Minolta Conflict Minerals Compliance Policy, based on which it is taking steps to address conflict mineral issues.
+The basic contract with suppliers includes “compliance with the Konica Minolta Code of Conduct for Suppliers,” and the Group ensures that suppliers implement this Code.

 - EICC (Electronic Industry Citizenship Coalition): An organization promoting CSR in the supply chain for the electronics industry.